KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 Restore coherence at 🪷 Soma / 🧾 Biosa (ES / EM, L₁).
 When the Tether has severed at the embodied layer, the first recovery stage is restabilization of the corporeal interface — reconnecting with bodily presence sufficient to re-establish ⧉₁ transfer capacity.
 This is not a return to L₁ as a permanent station but the minimum restoration of embodied function required for the Tether to begin rebuilding inward.

-C₂ ◈ (Spatial / Cohered Extension) and C₄ ◉ (Rotational / Gyre) are the primary operators here — spatial coherence and conserving rhythm at the embodied level.
+C₂ ◈ (Spatial / Cohered Extension) and C₄ ◉ (Rotational / Gyre) are the primary operators here — spatial coherence and conserving rhythm at the embodied layer.

 **Stage 2 — Identity Restabilization (\( \mathcal{T}_h(L_2, \tau) > 0 \)):**